opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Behat

-* Used to automate and execute BDD tests
+* Used to automate and execute BDD tests, also SpecDDD

 ## Migrating to Symfony one route at a time (Steve Winter)